gotholm/gotholm.github.io/index.md

-### Amateur Radio Certificate Course Outline - created with ChatGPT, not checked or edited for errors.
-### ///// --- Use with caution - transmitting without license is illegal --- \\\\\
-### The "course" is intended as an experiment in using ChatGPT for course outline creation, and a valid reason to procrastinate reading the actual course material.
+### Swedish Amateur Radio License Course outline.
+If you happen to stumble upon this, it is intended for internal use and as an experiment, but feel free to utilise it.
+Will be corrected and updated sporadically.
+Cheers!

 ## Available Versions